FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Introduction

+For the remainder of this paper, when we refer to disks, we are referring to the gaseous disk component, unless otherwise mentioned.
 In Section~\ref{sec:simulations} we briefly describe the FOGGIE simulations.
-In Section~\ref{sec:hi_disk_definition} we discuss how we separate the disk from the CGM.
+In Section~\ref{sec:hi_disk_definition}, we discuss how we separate the disk from the CGM.
 In Section~\ref{sec:hi_profiles} we describe the extended \HI\ profiles of the six halos.
 In Section~\ref{sec:disk_evolution} we discuss how these systems grow, kinematically settle, and form thin disks over cosmological time.
-In Section~\ref{sec:tempest_blizzard_comparison}, we provide a more in depth comparison of two systems that both form polar rings and warps, although with different mechanisms and characteristic timescales.
+In Section~\ref{sec:tempest_blizzard_comparison}, we provide a more in-depth comparison of two systems that both form polar rings and warps, although with different mechanisms and characteristic timescales.
 We additionally investigate numerical resolution considerations in Appendix~\ref{sec:simulated_resolution}.
-Appendix~\ref{sec:other_halo_time_evolutions} looks at other halos time series and Appendix~\ref{sec:disk_definition_appx} discusses the details of our disk definition.
+Appendix~\ref{sec:other_halo_time_evolutions} looks at other halos' time series, and Appendix~\ref{sec:disk_definition_appx} discusses the details of our disk definition.